 Project Validation statistics are reported in Review Statistics and are updated during Project Validation.
 You can cancel Project Validation at any time.
 You can also pause a review queue by clicking the Pause Review button.

 Reviewers access the queue from the document list like all other queues.
-Reviewers code documents from the sample until all documents have been served, at which point the following message appears:
+Reviewers code documents from the sample until all documents have been served, at which point a message appears telling them the queue is not available.

 When a reviewer saves a document in Project Validation, the document is tagged in the <Project Name>:: Project Validation multi-choice field.